The Insurer's Non Fault Accident Courtesy Car Explained

 Insurance companies only work with insurer-approved repair garage’s.
 Insurer-approved garages commonly don’t guarantee the same level of repair standards that BSI Kitemark accredited garages promise; like our accident repair centres do.

-In the case where a driver’s vehicle is roadworthy, some insurance companies will still provide an non fault accident courtesy car.
-However, this won’t be immediately.
+In the case where a driver’s vehicle is roadworthy, some insurance companies will still provide a non-fault accident courtesy car.
+However, this won’t be immediate.

 Instead, it will be only for the duration that the driver is left without the vehicle.
 For a roadworthy vehicle, this is while it goes in for it’s repair.